-- Continue to manage the condition of the Councils bridges and structures through a combination of Inspections and other reported defects. - Continue to focus preventative maintenance on reducing the number of bridges in structures in poor and fair (amber risk) condition. - Dudley Port Bridge, Tipton:
+- Continue to manage the condition of the Councils bridges and structures through a combination of Inspections and other reported defects - Continue to ensure no structures become red risks (very poor condition) by focusing preventative maintenance on reducing the number of bridges and structures in poor and fair (amber risk) condition. - Dudley Port Bridge, Tipton:

 Dudley Port Bridge carries the A461 over the Birmingham Canal.
-An historic inspection identified a number of structural faults to the bridge, and at that time the highway alignment was altered from a dual 2 lane carriageway to a dual single lane carriageway to reduce the loading on the bridge.
+A previous inspection identified a number of structural faults to the bridge, and as a result the highway alignment was altered from a dual 2 lane carriageway to a dual single lane carriageway to reduce the loading on the bridge.

-More recent inspections have identified additional deterioration and in 2023 following a programme of structural investigations a structural assessment was caried out which identified that the assessed capacity of the structure is substandard.
+Recent inspections have identified additional deterioration and in 2023, following a programme of structural investigations, a full structural assessment was carried out which identified that the assessed capacity of the structure is substandard.